dennislysenko/swift-style-guide/README.md

 }
 ```

 _Rationale:_ This makes the semantics of instance vars more explicit, while the caveat that you can omit `self` at your discretion when it impacts readability allays verbosity concerns.

+**You can be liberal with the "adversely impacts readability" rule.** However, when writing instance variables, you should generally explicitly specify `self` as that will prevent any potenetial issues with in-scope name shadowing, and generally should not introduce verbosity the way variable reads do.

 #### Decide whether to use structs or classes based on whether you want value semantics